Many people like to have a core+satellite approach with their portfolio.

 Fisher Investments

-VUAA has marginally outperformed Fisher Investment in the last 5, 3 and 1 years, probably due to the higher charges of the Purisima fund (but Purisima has done better in the last 3 and 1 month period).
-Of course, as Fisher's Purisima is an actively managed fund, if/when USA performance dips or there is a recession, etc., Purisima should then perform better than VUAA and you would not have to worry yourself.
-This may well be worth the slight difference in performance to you - both will have doubled your investment within a period of under 5 years!
+VUAA/CSPX has performed very similarly to Fisher Investment in the last 10, 5, 3 and 1 years.
+Of course, as Fisher's Purisima is an actively managed fund, if/when USA performance dips or there is a USA recession, etc., Purisima should then perform better than VUAA/CSPX or HMWO and you would not have to worry.
+This may well be worth the slight difference in performance to you - either way you will have doubled your investment within a period of under 5 years!

 Note: This is not financial advice.
 Please do your own research.